ssimicro/ssi-logger/README.md

    - `syslog`: optional SysLog transport options, see below
    - `user_transport`: optional options for a `user_transport`

 `userTransports`: an object with one or more user transport functions.
+For example:

     log.configureTransports({
         console: {enable: process.env.NODE_ENV !== 'production'},